dgroomes/jmeter-playground/README.md

 Before executing another run after the first run, you will have to delete the old `log.jtl` and `test-report/` directory.
 Do so with `rm log.jtl; rm -rf test-report`

+### Distributing code with dependencies

+The original example is contrived because it does not include dependencies.
+Most code that you want to load test will have some dependencies.
+The process to distribute those dependencies so that they are available to JMeter just takes a bit more effort and fortunately Gradle comes to save the day.

+I'll illustrate this with a custom JMeter sampler that depends on the YAML Jackson extension component <https://github.com/FasterXML/jackson-dataformats-text/tree/master/yaml>.
+What makes this example even more interesting is that JMeter already includes the core Jackson libraries but does not include the Jackson YAML extension component library.

+We use the `java-library-distribution` Gradle plugin and run the `installDist` task.
+Next, we configure JMeter to point to the distribution files (i.e. the project's `.jar` and library `.jar` files).
+There are a couple options for configuring JMeter's classpath.
+See <https://jmeter.apache.org/usermanual/get-started.html#classpath>.
+We will leverage the `user.properties` file which provides some configuration hooks to customize JMeter's classpath to point to our distribution directories.
+JMeter, by convention, will read from a `user.properties` file if it exists in the current directory.

+Instructions:

+1. `./gradlew installDist`
+1. `./run-serializer-test.sh`